avnet-iotconnect/I-CUBE-IoTC-DA16k-PMOD/README.md

  - _Optional DMA Settings:_
    1. _Click "Add"._
    1. _Select the "*TX" option from the "DMA Request" column._
+ - GPIO Settings
+   - Make sure the GPIO settings are correct for your board (TX and RX pins)
 14. In the "Pinout & Configutation" tab of the CubeMX view, select "I-CUBE-IoTC-DA16k-PMOD" from "Middlewares & Software Packs" on the left hand side.
 1. Check both the "Extension Board iotc da16k pmod" & "Device Application" boxes.
 This will make the "Platform Settings" tab available below.
 1. CubeMX will query the current setup and find the suitable serial ports that can be used with the pack.
 In "IPs or Components" select the type of serial port configured previously.